 I really love encouraging and supporting others on their embroidery journeys and I am so touched when people tell me about or send photos of their finished projects created using my patterns.

 I also work with felt.
-I have created many individual decorations, custom orders (including a set of decorations for artist Clive Hicks- Jenkins inspired by his illustrations for a retelling of Hansel and Gretel, by poet laureate Simon Armitage) as well as larger, framed pieces.
+I have created many individual decorations, custom decoration orders (including a set of decorations for artist Clive Hicks- Jenkins inspired by his illustrations for a retelling of Hansel and Gretel, by poet laureate Simon Armitage) and larger, framed pieces.
 Recently I have also begun to make 3D felt animals.
 Pop over to my felt page for more information and images.

 I have extensive experience in creating both embroidery and felt patterns and articles for magazines and love to work on projects like this, if you would like me to contribute a project or article to your publication, be it a magazine or book, please contact me.
 To date, my work has been featured in UK magazines including Mollie Makes, Stitch, Love Embroidery, Love Sewing, Sew Inspired and Sewing World, international magazines including Homespun and Inspirations and books including I Love My Dog embroidery.
 It has also appeared on Ball Pit Mag and Textileartist.org